Underpin-WP/underpin/README.md

 Loaders make it so that everything uses an identical pattern to add items to WordPress.
 With this system, all of these things use nearly _exact_ same set of steps to register.

-Currently, there are 23 different loaders that can be installed alongside Underpin, and used to extend its core functionality.
+Currently, there are several different loaders that can be installed alongside Underpin, and used to extend its core functionality.

 1. [Admin Bar Menu Loader](https://github.com/Underpin-WP/admin-bar-menu-loader) Create custom menus on the WP Admin